 Unfortunately, his satirical reviews have fallen foul of Reviews Are The Gospel i.e. some fans take his reviews as definitive law.

-Noah Antwiler, aka "Spoony One", is the star of The Spoony Experiment, which is basically Angry Video Game Nerd if he were more sarcastic and Fan Hatery and less cartoony and tongue-in-cheek.
+Noah Antwiler, aka "Spoony One", is the star of The Spoony Experiment, which is basically Angry Video Game Nerd if he were more Fan Hatery and less tongue-in-cheek.
 He does at least take everything in fun, and has a overlap in fandom with the Nerd.